jwilson529/SummarAIze/README.txt

 ### How does the plugin generate key points?

-The plugin uses and Open AI Assistant that is created specifically for this plugin.
+The plugin uses an Open AI Assistant that is created specifically for this plugin.
 It returns 5 key points for any given article in a predictable, repeatable format.
 This is NOT using Chat-GPT completions.

 ### Can I customize the display of the key points?

 Yes, you can customize the display mode and position through the plugin settings.
-You can choose above or below the content, dark and light mode and a popup version with customizable buttons.
+You can choose above or below the content, dark and light mode, and a popup version with customizable buttons.

 You can override the main settings per post or page by checking the Override Settings box and choosing new values for the view and mode.

 ## Changelog

+### 1.1.0
+* Changed from using a static Assistant to generating the Assistant via the API.

 ### 1.0.0
 * Initial release

 ## Upgrade Notice

+### 1.1.0
+* Please update your readme file to include the details of the 3rd party services being used.

 ### 1.0.0
 * Initial release